prariehill/Dialog/readme.txt

-This is version 0c/04 of the Dialog compiler, bundled with version 0.16 of its standard library.
+This archive contains version 0d/02 of the Dialog compiler and interactive debugger, bundled with documentation and version 0.19 of the dialog Standard Library.

 Directory structure:

 	readme.txt	This file.

-	license.txt	License and disclaimer (standard 2-clause BSD).
+	license.txt	License and disclaimer.

-	src		Complete source code for the Dialog compiler. prebuilt	Binaries for Linux (i386, x86_64) and Windows.
+	src		Complete source code for the Dialog compiler and interactive debugger.

+	prebuilt	Binaries for Linux (i386, x86_64) and Windows.

 	docs		Documentation for the programming language and library.

 	stdlib.dg	The Dialog standard library.

 	stddebug.dg	The Dialog standard debugging extension.

-Building the compiler (requires a C compiler and make):
+Building the software under Linux (requires a C compiler and make):

 	cd src
 	make

-	(this will produce an executable file called dialogc)
+	(this will produce two executable files called dialogc and dgdebug)

+Cross-compiling the Windows version of the software under Linux (requires mingw32):

+	cd src
+	make dialogc.exe dgdebug.exe

 Project website:

 	https://linusakesson.net/dialog/

 Release notes:

+	0d/02 Lib 0.19 (Manual revision 4):

+		A couple of bugfixes in the debugger.

+	0d/01 Lib 0.19 (Manual revision 4):

+		Introduced the Interactive Debugger, with corresponding
+		modifications to the documentation.

+		Added '(breakpoint)' built-in predicate.

+		Library: Added '(actions on)', '(actions off)', and '(scope)' predicates to be queried from the debugger.
+The corresponding player-accessible commands remain in the debugging extension.

+		Library: Modified the treatment of UNDO and AGAIN, to better support the interactive debugger.

+		Library: Minor improvements.

+	Library release 0.18:

+		Added '(print raw input $)'.

+	0c/05 Lib 0.17 (Manual revision 3):

+		Added support for the .z5 output format.

+		Bugfix: '(uppercase)' now works properly with dictionary words.

+		Library: Improved a few default responses.
+Added '(narrate failing to look $Dir)'.

 	0c/04 Lib 0.16 (Manual revision 2):